INTENS-FI/intens/doc/rest-api.md

     * CANCELLED: trying to stop it, will delete once stopped
     * FAILED: terminated in error, no results
     * INVALID: somehow corrupt

+[^ind_time]: There are frequently multiple time series with the same time points.
+This indirection allows passing the time vector only once.
+Even so, serialising to JSON is rather inefficient.

 ## Socket.IO API